 (d) Based on information received or developed by the HMO, the HMO shall provide in writing to any health care facility credentialing a licensee, upon written request by that facility, an assessment of the licensee's clinical skills, information regarding disciplinary actions and malpractice litigation, and other relevant information related to the licensee's competence to practice medicine.
-The HMO may summarize information obtained pursuant to 243 CMR 3.12(1)(a)3. in order to fulfill the credentialing requirements of 243 CMR 3.01, but it shall not re-disclose such information without the prior written consent of the primary hospital from which it was received.
+The HMO may summarize information obtained pursuant to 243 CMR 3.12(1)(a)3. in order to fulfill the credentialing requirements of 243 CMR 3.05, but it shall not re-disclose such information without the prior written consent of the primary hospital from which it was received.

-3.12: continued

 (2) Structure and Required Functions.
-The HMO's Qualified Patient Care Assessment Program may function as a system of "peer review," otherwise consistent with M.G.L. c.
+The HMO's Patient Care Assessment Program may function as a system of "peer review," otherwise consistent with M.G.L. c.
 111, § 204, shall be in writing, shall be submitted to the Board, and shall include the following functions:

 (a) Systems to identify, analyze and resolve patient risks, as they occur in a hospital or ambulatory setting if under the HMO's ownership or control, including at least one mechanism that identifies patient care problems which might indicate incompetency of a licensee or conduct inconsistent or harmful to good patient care.